f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Token Lifetime via webUI
 ------------------------

 You may configure the restconf-token lifetime via the webUI (new feature added in F5OS-A 1.4.0).
 The value is in minutes, and the client can refresh the token five times before it expires.
 As an example, if the token lifetime is set to 1 minute, an inactive webUI session will have a token expire after one minute, but it can be refreshed a maximum of five times.
 This will result in the webUI session timing out after 5 minutes.
+The HTTPS Token Lifetime is configurable under the **Authentication & Access -> Authentication Settings** page.

 .. image:: images/rseries_security/image6.png
   :align: center